Waiting for Duffman

+In this episode, Homer wins a contest to replace Duffman but learns he must be sober on the job.
+R. Lee Ermey reprises his role of Colonel Leslie Hapablap from "Sideshow Bob's Last Gleaming".
+Stacy Keach guest starred as H.K.
+Duff VII.
+The episode received mixed reviews.

 "Waiting for Duffman" was dedicated in memory of Sam Simon, a developer of The Simpsons, who died seven days before it aired.

 Plot

 When Barry Huffman (the man who plays Duffman) undergoes hip replacement surgery following an injury during a parade and retires, Duff Beer's owner Howard K. Duff VII sets up a reality show called "So You Think You Can Duff," presented by Cat Deeley in order to find his replacement.
 The judges for this competition are Der Zip Zorp (a best-selling Electronica artist that wears a computer monitor-shaped helmet), Missy LeBeau (a former Duff Girl and current senator from Oklahoma), and Rajneesh Superstar (a billionaire Mumbai entrepreneur).
-The competition is fierce until only Homer Simpson and one other competitor remained.
-Homer wins the competition after the other contestant was disqualified upon Der Zip Zorp detecting a tattoo of Duff Beer's competitor Olde Ogdenville Ale on his back.
-Howard K. Duff VII tells him that he has inserted him with a chip that will reveal if he drinks, because he must stay sober on the job.
+Homer Simpson eventually wins after the his final competitor is disqualified upon Der Zip Zorp detecting a tattoo of a Duff Beer competitor, Olde Ogdenville Ale, on his back.
+After winning, Howard K. Duff VII tells Homer that he has inserted him with a chip that will reveal if he drinks, because he must stay sober on the job.

 While sober, Homer sees the misery that Duff is causing to the people and environment of Springfield.
 At a motor racing event, he gives out alcohol-free beer as a placebo in an attempt to convince the audience that alcohol is not essential for a good time.
 This angers them, and they form an angry mob.
 Howard K. Duff fires Homer and tells him that there was no chip, resulting in Homer's return to heavy drinking.

 Following the incident, Howard K. Duff tracks down Barry Huffman (who is now working at a coffee shop) and convinces him to take his old job back.

+Production

+Cat Deeley was cast as herself, hosting a reality competition series for the next Duffman.
+R. Lee Ermey reprised his role as Colonel Leslie Hapablap from the seventh season episode "Sideshow Bob's Last Gleaming."
+Stacy Keach continued his recurring role as H.K.
+Duff VII.

+For the episode's initial broadcast, the end credits included a clip of Sam Simon describing his work and a thank-you to him.
+Simon had died the week before on March 8, 2015.